streampayments/streamsdk-typescript/FRAMEWORK_SUPPORT.md

 ## 📚 Framework-Specific Examples

-Check the [examples](./examples) directory for more framework-specific examples:
+Check the [examples](./examples) directory for more framework-specific examples.

-- `examples/express.js` - Complete Express.js server with smart resource matching
-- `examples/README.md` - Setup and testing instructions

 ## 🆘 Need Help?